 Identif cation of Confined Space:

+Addres ss of Project:

 Date: Valid from:to

-Purpo se of Entry
+Purpos se of Entry

 Author ized Entrants:

 (Authorized entrants are interchangeable with attendants)

 A. List the hazards to be controlled or eliminated for entry.

 1

-2

 3

+4

 5

-B. List the PPE and safety equipment required to perform the entry and job duties in the confined space.
+В. List the PPE and safety equipment required to perform the entry and job duties in the confined space.

 1

 2

 3

-C. List the safety precautions required to perform the job.
+C. List the acceptable entry conditions (atmospheric readings, lighting, ventilation, PPE, etc) and safety precautions required to perform the job.

-1

-2